-For instance, a carbon-negative, algae-based plastic raincoat to a reusable takeaway-cup service for large venues, the winning designs all meld form and function to create a great user experience for the customer and the planet.
+For instance, a carbon-negative, algae-based plastic raincoat and a reusable takeaway-cup service for large venues were among the winning designs.
+These designs meld form and function to create an excellent user experience for the customer and the planet.

 However, designing a great product takes time, and entrepreneurs can explore various product development strategies to achieve a breakthrough design.

 The process could begin with something as simple as a napkin scrawl and then progress to finding the right partner to take the design to the next level.

 The traditional business approach considers the viability and operational/technical feasibility of a product when designing it.
 After identifying a problem or set of problems, it derives a profitable solution.

 However, this approach often doesn’t lead to success because it doesn’t focus on why a customer needs the product, but rather on how and what.
 This company-centric approach’s metrics don’t consider the end user’s needs, which is why design thinking has become more popular.

 Design thinking, popularized by IDEO founder Tim Brown, is a human-centered approach to innovation that considers the needs of people, the possibilities of technology, and the requirements for business success.

 It incorporates the user experience into the design process and goes beyond the look and feel of product design.
 One of the key factors that contribute to the success of design thinking is the prototyping phase.

 By testing the product design with small groups of users throughout the development process, designers can help reduce the risk of launching a new product.

 A prototype validates that the design is appealing and easy to understand and use for the customers before the product goes into mass production.